tiandavis/tiandavis.com/_posts/2000-02-21-talks-webrtc-unicorns-narwhals-and-the-real-time-web.markdown

 No real standards exist between browser vendors.
 So how do you integrate WebRTC the right way?
 Even then, WebRTC is but one ingredient to a successful real-time web recipe.

-This talk discusses lessons learned in the trenches building a next-generation real-time network.
+This talk discusses lessons learned in the trenches developing with WebRTC.
 In particular, I discuss the bad parts of WebRTC and why it is still so crucial to business success.
 The talk further suggests how to get WebRTC solutions right and build a multidisciplinary software engineering team in the process.

 ####Slides
 <p></p>